mvolkmann/blog/src/swift/SwiftUI.md

 It is an alternative to its predecessor
 {% aTargetBlank "https://developer.apple.com/documentation/uikit", "UIKit" %}.

+While much code can be reused between apps that target different platforms, SwiftUI is not intended to be used for creating single apps that run on multiple platforms.
+Some features of SwiftUI are only available on specific platforms.

 To use SwiftUI in a source file, add `import SwiftUI` at the top of the file.
 Most example code here assumes this is done and does not include it.